smetanadvorak/myo_ecn/README.md

 ### 0. Install Anaconda
 If you are not familiar with Python and virtual environments, I suggest using Anaconda.
 Download a Python 3.7 Anaconda from [the official site](https://www.anaconda.com/products/individual) and install it.
 Use default installation options.

-If you are familiar with virtual environments, Anaconda is not necessary and you can proceed to the next steps.
+If you are familiar with virtual environments, create a new one and proceed to step __3__.

 ### 1. Install MyoConnect